allenai/allennlp/tutorials/getting_started/installation.md

 changing the flag to `false` if you don't want to be able to run tests.
 (Narrator: You want to be able to run tests.)

-You'll also need to install PyTorch 0.3.1, following the appropriate instructions for your platform from [their website](http://pytorch.org/).

 ## Once You've Installed

-If you just want to use the models and helper classes that are included with AllenNLP, you can use the included "allennlp" command, which provides a command-line interface to common functionality around training and evaluating models.
+If you just want to use the models and helper classes that are included with AllenNLP, you can use the included `allennlp` command, which provides a command-line interface to common functionality around training and evaluating models.
+Note that if you are using the source repository, you need to use `python -m allennlp.run` instead of `allennlp`.

 ```
-$ allennlp
-usage: allennlp [command]

 Run AllenNLP

 optional arguments:
   -h, --help    show this help message and exit

 Commands:

+    train       Train a model
+    evaluate    Evaluate the specified model + dataset
     predict     Use a trained model to make predictions.
-    train     Train a model
     serve       Run the web service and demo.
-    evaluate  Evaluate the specified model + dataset
+    make-vocab  Create a vocabulary
+    elmo        Use a trained model to make predictions.
+    fine-tune   Continue training a model on a new dataset
+    dry-run     Create a vocabulary, compute dataset statistics and other
+                training utilities.
+    test-install
+                Run the unit tests.
 ```

 It's what we'll be using throughout this tutorial.